andrewderango/Neural-Network-in-C/README.md

-# Developing an Artificial Neural Network in C
+# Developing an MLP Neural Network in C

 ## Project Overview
 This project focuses on the development of an Artificial Neural Network (ANN) entirely from scratch using the C programming language.
-At its core, the program is designed to orchestrate the creation, training, and deployment of a feedforward neural network (FNN).
-FNNs, a foundational architecture in the realm of ANNs, are characterized by their ability to learn complex relationships for predicting outcomes based on independent variables using a network of interconnected nodes.
+At its core, the program is designed to orchestrate the creation, training, and deployment of a multilayer perceptron (MLP) neural network.
+MLP neural networks, a foundational architecture in the realm of ANNs, are characterized by their ability to learn complex relationships for predicting outcomes based on independent variables using a network of interconnected nodes.
 This project aims to establish a robust framework for constructing and training ANNs tailored to user-provided datasets.

 ## Demo
 A brief demo video that covers an example of training a simple network from the data.csv file is available [here](https://www.youtube.com/watch?v=I1-ug0xZipE).